 Lower risk products can be issued with a declaration of conformity (EAC declaration) to a body approved by Rospotrebnadzor, which also conducts any testing to evidence conformity.

 Both the EAC declaration and the State Registration are pre-market requirements and are valid throughout the whole territory of the Customs Union.
+Declaration of conformity can be valid for up to 5 or 7 years, while the State Registration currently doesn’t have any time limitation – it will likely be limited to 5 years in the near future though.

 The labelling requirements follow the principles of the EU cosmetics regulations but it is important to note that the products need to bear the EAC conformity mark, that most of the information on the label needs to be in Russian and that an expiry date is obligatory for all products.